infoskirmish/Window-Tools/Simple Reverse Shell/readme.txt

         ./compile.sh shell
-        NOTES: to change the name of the binary outcome change shell.c to <file>.c then run ./compile.sh <file> or you can simply just rename the binary once completed.
+        NOTES: to change the name of the binary outcome change shell.c to <file>.c then run ./compile.sh <file> -OR- you can simply just rename the binary once completed.

     3) Upload or Download shell.exe to Windows 10 system